Bulang people: Religion

-An overtly Christian missionary source (i.e., with observations reflecting attempts to convert the Bulang) describes them as "ardent followers of Theravada Buddhism", and offers as an estimate that 80% of the Bulang are "professing Buddhists", with a lower estimate of 35% being "practicing Buddhists".
+A Christian missionary source describes them as "ardent followers of Theravada Buddhism", and offers as an estimate that 80% of the Bulang are "professing Buddhists", with a lower estimate of 35% being "practicing Buddhists".

+In Thailand exists a community of Christian Plangs, who in 2008 founded their own church building in Nakhon Pathom province.

 Distribution

+China

 The Bulang are distributed in the following villages of Yunnan province (Tao 2012:16-18).
 Except for the Bulang of Xishuangbanna, the Bulang of most of these counties speak the U language (Svantesson 1991).
 Locations from Wang & Zhao (2013:173-179) are also included.